 When your air conditioner is too big for your house, it takes less time to cool off your home’s interior.
 This might feel nice in the short term, but bad things will ensue.

 The excessively fast and powerful cooling process will force your air conditioner to turn itself off after it reaches the ideal temperature to avoid overcooling.
-As a result, you might find that your air conditioning unit turns itself on and off every once in a while.
+As a result, you might find that your air conditioning unit turns itself on and off occasionally.

 Higher Energy Bill

-So your air conditioner turns off and on again more often than it should.
+So your air conditioner turns off and on more often than it should.
 Meanwhile, it uses more energy to start up.
-Simply put, your oversized AC unit will consume more energy than a more appropriately sized one would.
-At the end of the month, you will end up with a higher electric bill.
+Simply put, your oversized AC unit will consume more energy than a more appropriately sized one.
+So at the end of the month, you will end up with a higher electric bill.

 Your Air Conditioner Will Be More Prone to Breaking

 This on-off cycling also puts more pressure on the machine.
-If your air conditioner is oversized, it might experience overheating.
+For example, if your air conditioner is oversized, it might experience overheating.
 It also tends to shorten the unit’s lifespan, especially if you don’t schedule regular maintenance.

 Not only does humidity affect the room’s comfort level, but it also triggers mold in the system.
-Mold is bad for your HVAC system as it may result in leaks, inefficiency, decreased air conditioner performance, and a shorter lifespan of the unit.
+Mold is bad for your HVAC system as it may result in leaks, inefficiency, decreased air conditioner performance, and a shorter unit lifespan.

 What Am I Supposed to Do?

 Every air conditioner has a specific size.
-To determine which size is the correct one for the specific room you plan to cool, here are a few things you need to consider:
+To determine which size is the correct one for the particular room you plan to cool, here are a few things you need to consider: